wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/D/Disguise_Self.md

 You cannot disguise yourself as a creature of a different size category, and your limb structure remains the same.

 Illusory changes in shape can be discovered by touch.
-To see through your disguise without touching it, a creature must use its action to make an Investigation check against your spell save DC.
+To see through your disguise without touching it, a creature must use its action to make an Intelligence (Investigation) check against your spell save DC.

 **At Higher Levels.**
 When using a 3rd-level spell slot or higher, this spell functions identically to the [Seeming](#Seeming_seeming) spell, except the spell’s duration is 10 minutes.